Tanvirshahriargit/Course-Kid/README.md

-# Getting Started with Course Kid
+# Course Kid- Simple Website

-This project was bootstrapped and react route with Visite My site [Course Kid](https://course-kid.netlify.app/).
+This project was bootstrapped and react route.Visit My site [Course Kid](https://course-kid.netlify.app/).

 ## About Website
 In this website you can learn your kids coourse